codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the robot angry?
-Because someone kept pressing his buttons!
+Why did the knife dress up in a suit?
+Because it wanted to look sharp

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Tennessee Teapot
+ 1. Ring
- 2. 3D Teapot
+ 2. Mesh
- 3. Utah Teapot
+ 3. Hex
- 4. Pixar Teapot
+ 4. Star

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Star
 </details>